MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 - For each **Table**, provide the name you'd like the table to have.
 Also, define the different columns that the model should extract.

  > [!NOTE]
- > The custom invoices model comes with default fields which can’t be edited.
+ > The custom invoices model comes with default fields that can’t be edited.

 ## Group documents by collections